Upgrade of Super-Kamiokande with Gadolinium: RESULTS OBTAINED IN SK-VI AND SK-VII

 This tagging efficiency has now been significantly increased in SK-Gd as described in Section~\ref{sec:neutroncap}.
 Delayed neutron events are currently reconstructed by two independent machine learning methods: boosted decision trees [BDT] and neural networks [NN].
 As described in detail elsewhere~\cite{AbeTag:2022}, hit clusters above a certain threshold within a given timing window are searched for, and feature variables for each machine learning method are calculated to produce an output score.
 As explained in Section 2.2, the delayed coincidence method with Gd-enabled neutron tagging is required to reduce accidental coincidence events by $10^{-4}$, and the cut value of the machine learning score is selected so that the probability of accidental coincidence meets this condition.
 For this cut condition, the efficiency of selecting one neutron is more than 60\%.

-The properties of the prompt events, such as vertex, direction, and energy, are reconstructed using the same algorithms as in the SK solar neutrino analysis.
-The method of selecting events for DSNB to reduce background has been described in detail in several papers such as~\cite{AbeTag:2022} .
+The properties of the prompt events, such as vertex, direction, and energy, are reconstructed using the same algorithms as in the SK solar neutrino analysis~\cite{AbeSolar:2024}.
+The method of selecting candidate DSNB events to reduce background has been described in detail in \cite{Harada_2023, AbeSN:2021, AbeDSNB:2025}.
 These reductions have reduced the remaining background to a level approximately equivalent to the expected DSNB signal.
 Figure~\ref{fig:dsnb_energy} shows the reconstructed energy distribution of the prompt events after all cuts are applied.
 We concluded that there was no significant DSNB signal, although a slight excess was seen in some bins.

 Since no statistically significant excess of events was observed above the expected background, we derived upper limits on the astrophysical electron antineutrino flux for each reconstructed energy bin.
 For each energy bin, both the expected and observed 90\% confidence limits were calculated.
 The resulting limits are shown in Figure~\ref{fig:nuebar_limit}.
 Here, the expected limit is based on the number of events predicted from background alone, while the observed limit uses the actual number of detected events.
 The sensitivity achieved above approximately 17~MeV is comparable to several theoretical predictions for DSNB.
 In the energy range between about 13 and 17~MeV, the obtained limits approach the most optimistic DSNB models within a factor of two.
 Relative to the previous Super-Kamiokande search using pure water~\cite{AbeSN:2021}, the new SK-Gd data provide improved sensitivity below 15.5 MeV owing to the significantly higher neutron-tagging efficiency and the reduced rate of accidental coincidences.
 At higher energies, however, the pure-water results continue to offer the world’s best sensitivity for now, primarily due to smaller systematic uncertainties associated with atmospheric neutrino events and the larger exposure time of those datasets.